(Amazon UK link) |

 I suppose I learned something about this island and its people, and also about some of the horrors of the war - something which had pretty much escaped my notice.
 But the book was written in the kind of style that entirely failed to move me, even when it was shocking towards the end.
 I don't like violence of any sort, but the narration is so flat, avoiding any strong emotion, that I felt much the same.

-I suspect I don't really get 'literary fiction': this book has been highly acclaimed by critics, and was on the Man Booker prize shortlist.
+I suspect I don't really get 'literary fiction'.
+This book has been highly acclaimed by critics, and was on the Man Booker prize shortlist.
 It is undoubtedly original.
-However the characterisation was poor, mainly caricatured or two-dimensional, and the descriptions were not very engaging.
+However I felt that the characterisation was poor, mainly caricatured or two-dimensional, and the descriptions are not very engaging.

-Then the ending tried to tie up a lot of ends in a somewhat implausible way.
+Then the ending tries to tie up a lot of ends in a somewhat implausible way.
 I like endings to be neat and tidy, but found some of these rather disappointing.

 Review copyright Sue's Book Reviews, 1st February 2009